Abelian Duality for Generalised Maxwell Theories: Abstract

 \section{Abstract}

-We describe a construction of generalised Maxwell theories -- higher analogues of abelian gauge theories -- in the factorisation algebra formalism of Costello and Gwilliam, allowing for analysis of the structure of local observables.
-We describe the phenomenon of abelian duality for local observables in these theories as a Fourier dual, relating observables in theories with dual abelian gauge groups and inverted coupling constants in a way compatible with the local structure.
+We describe a construction of generalized Maxwell theories -- higher analogues of abelian gauge theories -- in the factorization algebra formalism of Costello and Gwilliam, allowing for analysis of the structure of local observables.
+We describe the phenomenon of abelian duality for local observables in these theories as a form of Fourier duality, relating observables in theories with dual abelian gauge groups and inverted coupling constants in a way compatible with the local structure.
 We give a description of expectation values in this theory and prove that duality preserves expectation values.
-Duality is shown to, for instance, interchange higher analogues of Wilson and 't Hooft operators.
+Duality is shown to, for instance, interchange higher analogues of Wilson and 't Hooft operators.\\ \ \\ \textbf{Mathematics Subject Classifications (2010):} 81T13, 81T70 \\ \textbf{Keywords:} Generalized Maxwell Theories, Higher Abelian Gauge Theories, Factorization Algebras, BV Quantization, Abelian Duality